 - 1873 – Son, Guy H., born in Minnesota.

 - September 1874 – Hamilton brings suit against the Asher Estate for $2000 in unpaid debts for wheat and Oil of the Tree of Life, though he has no proof the amounts are due.
-The Asher Estate answers that the claims fraudulent.
+The Asher Estate answers that the claims are fraudulent.
 (See it on Ancestry.)

 - 26 October 1874 – Brayton (a son from Hamilton’s first marriage) died at age 26.
 (See it on FamilySearch.)